 I am hoping to share more different crafts so you will have more choices to select from.
 I am working all the best I can, juggling the time between a day business that has nothing to do with crafts and 2 kids running around at home, also a trip to Hong Kong Disneyland.

 As you may have noticed, I love to sew toys and dolls for my kids.
-Seeing them hugging the toys lovingly is all I want as a return of my late night crafting.
-This time is a set of 4 elephant stuffed toy dolls, I called them “The Happy Elephant Family”, which resemble the size of my family, Dad-Mom-Daughter-Son.
+Seeing them hugging the toys lovingly is all I want as a return of my late-night crafting.
+This time is a set of 4 elephant stuffed animals, I called them “The Happy Elephant Family”, which resemble the size of my family, Dad-Mom-Daughter-Son.

 Looking at the wildlife photo of the elephant colony inspired me to come out with this pattern.
 I was brought up in an accustomed way like many of you, Father is always the leader and Mother is always the care provider.
 I hope my kids will follow us until they are big enough to set up their own family and this is how the family branches out.

 Today is also my dad’s 70th birthday.
 My dad is a traditional Chinese man, he is the man who spends his whole life working so hard to bring 4 of us up in the best way he can afford to do.
 The man who spends all his hard-earned money building a good family foundation, but also the one who has forgotten to plan for himself, his retirement, and his medical bill.
 The man still working his best for us, including repairing our house plumbing and electrical appliances, building us furniture & fish pond, plant & harvest our favorite fruits.
 Happy Birthday, Daddy!
 You are always our hero, and we will always love you.

 - Start sewing and share your completed handmade on Facebook and/or Instagram.
 Remember to tag us, @craftpassion, so that we are able to see them.

 - Pin it to Pinterest for future To-Sew List

 - Share with your sewing groups for a sew-along event.